 Named for the fact that single ended stages are stacked on top of each other in “totem pole” fashion.
 This is not a new design.
-Most of the early solid state amplifiers used this configuration, some even stacked 4 stages on top of each other in an attempt to make up for the low breakdown voltage of the early transistors.
-Shown below is the evolution from a single ended output stage to the totem pole design.
+Most of the early solid state amplifiers used this configuration,

 We have shown that the totem pole design can be made from two single ended stages.
 However it is not a single ended design, it is a push - pull design.
 There is always some confusion in unusual multiple tube designs as to whether they are single ended or push - pull designs.
 If all of the output devices (tube or transistor) are driven in phase with each other the design is single ended.
 If the output devices are driven by two (or more) signals of differing phase the design is push - pull.
 It is possible to build a four phase push - pull design.
 This is common in switching power supplies but I have never seen it used in analog audio.